Anti-jamming beam alignment in millimeter-wave MIMO systems

-We first consider the case in which the transmit beamforming codebooks of the BS and jammer are different.
-Specifically, we report in Figs.~\ref{fig:fig_4}, \ref{fig:fig_5}, and \ref{fig:fig_6} the BA performance when the jamming codebook $\ubtilde^{(i)}_{\text{J}}(\widetilde{s}) $ is chosen in a pseudo-random manner, for $\widetilde{s} \in \{0,1,\ldots, Q-1\}$, independently of the the BS and UE codebooks, with $U_\text{J}=U_\Bs=V=4$.
-Additionally, Figs.~\ref{fig:fig_7}, \ref{fig:fig_8}, and \ref{fig:fig_9} depict the probability of successful BA when the jammer carries out omnidirectional beamforming by probing the channel along all the possible directions, i.e., $\ubtilde^{(i)}_{\text{J}}(\widetilde{s}) = \bm{1}_{\Mtilde}/ \sqrt{\Mtilde}$.
-Is is seen that, as predicted by our analysis, the performance of the jammer-unaware strategy (see Section~\ref{sec:conv}) is very poor when the jamming power is equal to or greater than the legitimate signal power, and successful BA is ensured only when $\text{SJR}=5$ dB.
+We report in Figs.~\ref{fig:fig_5}, \ref{fig:fig_6}, and \ref{fig:fig_7} the BA performance as a function of the number of beacon slots $Q$.
+Additionally, Figs.~\ref{fig:fig_8}, \ref{fig:fig_9}, and \ref{fig:fig_10} depict the probability of successful BA as a function of the SJR.
+It is seen that, as predicted by our analysis, the performance of the jammer-unaware strategy (see Section~\ref{sec:conv}) is very poor when the jamming power is equal to or greater than the legitimate signal power, and successful BA is ensured only when $\text{SJR}> 5$ dB.
 Moreover, the adverse impact of the jamming attack is less burdensome in the case of omnidirectional jamming codebook, since each beam pattern of the jammer probes simultaneously all the directions, thereby spreading the total power in the spatial domain.
-Remarkably, the proposed anti-jamming strategy allows to achieve performance that is very close to that of the ideal case when there is no jamming attack, thus demonstrating that the almost perfect jammer cancellation is obtained through the proposed three-step procedure developed in Section~\ref{sec:random-probing}.
+Remarkably, the proposed anti-jamming strategy allows to achieve performance that is very close to that of the ideal case when there is no jamming attack, thus demonstrating that almost perfect jammer cancellation is obtained through the proposed three-step procedure developed in Section~\ref{sec:random-probing}.
 Finally, it is apparent that, when the jammer transmits by using the same beamforming codebook of the BS (Case 3), the jamming-unaware BA approach is vulnerable to the jamming attack even when the SJR is as high as $5$ dB.
 On the other hand, the proposed solution is completely robust with respect to the choice of the jamming codebook by being able to successfully reject the jamming contribution also in the worst Case 3.